A Pigeon Sat on a Branch Reflecting on Existence (2015; Roy Andersson)

 *Opens tomorrow at the Roxie Theater in San Francisco and the Christopher B. Smith Rafael Film Center in San Rafael.

-Andersson doesn’t move the camera or cut within the sequences, instead emphasizing composition and interior space, and allowing us to dwell on the dark, occasionally horrifying absurdity of the scenes.
-A freshly dead man is politely harvested for his beer (but not his shrimp sandwich, thank you), a vivid and bizarre WWII musical memory persists through the decades, the misery of a test monkey struggles to be heard over the more workaday misery of its lab-coated tormentor, and the armies of King Charles XII march past a modern-day tavern to defeat against the Russians, while the two most depressing people on the planet make it their business to “help people have fun.”
+Andersson doesn’t move the camera or cut within the sequences, instead emphasizing composition and interior space.
+This approach allows us to dwell on the dark, occasionally horrifying absurdity of the scenes.
+A freshly dead man gets politely harvested for his beer (but not his shrimp sandwich, thank you).
+A vivid and bizarre WWII musical memory persists through the decades.
+The misery of a test monkey struggles to get heard over the more workaday suffering of its lab-coated tormentor.
+The armies of King Charles XII march past a modern-day tavern to defeat against the Russians.
+Meanwhile, the two most depressing people on the planet make it their business to “help people have fun.”